mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    - Reset does *not* reset configuration settings nor pitch/roll min/max values
 5. View the deviation curve and deviation table
    - Opens a new page with a back-button pointing to the configuration page
-   - SVG graph drawn by calculating deviation 0...360° with 010° resolution
-   - Deviation table presented 0...360° with 010° resolution
+   - Simplified deviation curve and deviation table presented 0...360° with 010° resolution
 6. Level the attitude to zero
    - Takes the negation of the latest pitch and roll to capture the leveling factors for attitude
    - Leveling factors are applied to the raw pitch and roll